 The unenclosed Building 3220 was used for grit blast removal of old paint from railroad cars.
 Waste material was allowed to fall on the ground contaminating the area.
 The waste material that was generated from the grit blasting consisted of residual grit blast material and paint chips that contained regulated chromium levels, and probably lead.
 A considerable amount of the waste material was placed together creating a non-permitted hazardous waste pile containing a D007 waste.
 The waste pile has since been removed and a closure plan for the remaining area has been implemented.
-A Revised Draft Remediation Recommendations report has been submitted to the U.S. EPA.
+A Revised Draft Remediation Recommendations report has been submitted to the U. S. EPA.

-J-2(jj) AOC 02/00 B-2044 Drop Tower/Test Rail (B2044)
+J-2(jj) UXO 05/00 B-2044 Drop Tower/Test Rail (B2044)

 Used from 1951 through 1973 for the drop testing of 20-mm cartridges as well as functional testing of cartridge actuated devices (CADs) and propellant actuated devices (PADs) used in ejection seats.
 The site consists of a drop tower approximately 100 feet tall and a test rail approximately 97 feet in length.
 The 20-mm cartridges were dropped from the tower onto a concrete pad.
 The CADs and PADs were tested on the test rail.
-An RFI will investigate impacts to all media and the need for remedial action.
-A site investigation was conducted in 2007 under an approved workplan as UXO 5.
-An NFA request was approved by IDEM in March 2009.
+An RFI investigated impacts to all media and the need for remedial action.
+Originally listed as AOC 02, a site investigation was conducted in 2007 under an approved workplan as UXO 5.
+An No Further Action request was approved by IDEM in March 2009.

-J-2(kk) UXO 06/00 Test Pads on Hill East of B198
+J-2(kk) UXO 06/00 Test Pads on Hill West of B198